-German dieselgate trial begins without ex-VW boss Martin Winterkorn | DW | 16.09.2021
+German Dieselgate trial begins without ex-VW boss Martin Winterkorn | DW | 16.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 A time-consuming investigation and the pandemic held up court proceedings against those deemed responsible for the VW emissions scandal.
-But while four VW executives stand trial, their ex-boss still dodges justice.
+But while four VW executives stand trial, their ex-boss is still dodging justice.

 What started out as a scandal exclusively affecting Germany's VW has morphed into an issue for the global auto industry

-It's almost exactly six years ago that the emissions scandal of German carmaker Volkswagen (VW) was uncovered by the California Air Resource Board (CARB) on September 18, 2015.
-Part of the Californian state government, the "clean air agency," as it's also called, wrote a letter to VW in the United States requesting the German automaker explain why its diesel cars show significantly lower nitrogen oxide emissions in testing situations than under real-world driving conditions.
+It's almost exactly six years ago that the emissions scandal of German carmaker Volkswagen (VW) was uncovered by the California Air Resources Board (CARB) on September 18, 2015.
+The "clean air agency," as it's also called, which forms a part of the Californian state government, wrote a letter to VW in the United States requesting that the German automaker explain why its diesel cars showed significantly lower nitrogen oxide emissions in testing situations than under real-world driving conditions.

 As of Thursday (September 16, 2021), the judges in the German town will be hearing evidence against four former VW employees.
-This includes the former VW Chief of Development and his chief engine design engineer, as well as the head of the powertrain and electronics department at the Volkswagen branch.
+They include the former VW chief of development and his chief engine design engineer, as well as the head of the powertrain and electronics department at the Volkswagen branch.
 A former team leader in the exhaust treatment unit is also on the line.
 All four are said to have known about the cheating software or to have even helped develop it.

 Surprisingly though, former VW Group Chief Executive Martin Winterkorn will be absent from the trial.
 The 74-year-old ex-CEO was set to appear before the court, but a recent operation left him "unable to appear," according to a medical opinion referenced in a statement by the Braunschweig court.
 It remains unclear when Winterkorn will be facing trial.